Vegan Carrot Cake Oatmeal Cookies

 - 1/2 cup walnut pieces

-- 1/2 cup vegan white chocolate chunks
+- 1/2 cup chopped vegan white chocolate or white chocolate chunks*

 - In a large mixing bowl, mix together the coconut oil, and sugar until well blended.
 Add flax eggs, vanilla, and beat until well combined (the mixture will become very thick).